drewdez/march-madness-metaprediction/README.md

 - `times`: The number of tournaments you want to simulate.
 The default value is 100 (set intentionally low for use during initial exploration).
-As a benchmark, a simulation of 10,000 tournaments takes approximately two hours on a 2012 MacBook Air.
+As a benchmark, a simulation of 10,000 tournaments takes approximately one hour on a 2012 MacBook Air.

 - `startRound`: The round of the tournament at which you'd like to start